S. Siddalingaiah

 Siddalingaiah (15 December 1936 – 12 March 2015) was an Indian film director, scriptwriter and producer who worked mainly in the Kannada films.
 He was well known for his distinct film-making style, and the industry knew him as a master of social themes and rural subject matter.
 He was one of the most commercially successful directors in the Kannada industry.
 He began his film career in 1964 as a director with Mayor Muthanna (1969).
 In a career that spanned 30 years, he directed over 20 films.

-His most well-known films usually starred matinee idol Rajkumar.
-They have collaborated 7 times.
+Seven of his best-known films starred matinee idol Rajkumar.
 His most popular works include Bangaarada Manushya, Bhootayyana Maga Ayyu, Nyayave Devaru, Biligiriya Banadalli, Doorada Betta and Bhoolokadalli Yamaraja.
 In 1993, he was awarded the Puttanna Kanagal Award for his contribution to the Kannada film industry as a director.

 Family and early life

 Siddalingaiah joined the film industry as both a floor and a spot boy for Navajyothi studios.
 He became an assistant for director Shanker Singh and later worked as junior actor and assistant as the protégé of B. Vittalacharya.

 Siddalingaiah's elder son Murali was an actor in Tamil and Kannada films.
 Murali died on the morning of 8 September 2010 in Chennai due to a massive heart attack.

 His younger son S. D. Suresh is an actor, producer, co-director, musician and filmmaker.

 His grandson Atharvaa started his acting career in Baana Kaathadi in 2010.
 His second grandson Akash Murali has also started his acting career.
 His nephew Daniel Balaji was an actor in Tamil, Kannada, Telugu and Malayalam films.
 Balaji also died of a heart attack in Chennai on 29 March 2024.